Sanitizing the International Criminal Court: Africa

-President Alassane Ouattara expressed full cooperation with the ICC, and asked for assistance in prosecuting perpetrators of crimes that fell within its jurisdiction.
-At present, the former president Laurent Gbagbo is the only indictee notwithstanding reports of President Ouattara supporters committing crimes that fall within the ICC jurisdiction.
+President Alassane Ouattara expressed full cooperation with the ICC and asked for assistance in prosecuting perpetrators of crimes that fell within its jurisdiction.
+At present, former president Laurent Gbagbo is the only indictee notwithstanding reports of President Ouattara supporters committing crimes that fall within the ICC jurisdiction.
 Despite its efforts to show impartiality, such examples fuel criticism that the ICC serves victor’s justice.

-In July 2002, the Security Council, agreed on resolution 1422 which would exempt peacekeepers from prosecution.
+In July 2002, the Security Council agreed on resolution 1422 which would exempt peacekeepers from prosecution.
 It is an open secret that many of the United Nations peacekeepers come from the five permanent members of the Security Council.
 Amnesty International described it as “unlawful” because the resolution effectively undermines the ICC.

 Twisting the knife in the wound, the ICC announced that it would not proceed with an investigation into allegations of war crimes in Iraq.
 The ICC strongly argued that it only has jurisdiction over individuals from countries that have joined the ICC or have committed crimes on the territory of countries that have joined the ICC.
-Basically, the ICC was saying that it does not have jurisdiction over any alleged crimes committed by U.S. or Iraqi troops in Iraq, since neither of these countries have joined the ICC.
+Basically, the ICC was saying that it does not have jurisdiction over any alleged crimes committed by U.S. or Iraqi troops in Iraq, since neither of these countries has joined the ICC.

 The ICC Prosecutor only addressed alleged crimes committed by individuals from nations that have ratified the ICC treaty.
 Even worse, the private contractors or mercenaries hired by the U.S. who committed atrocities in Iraq were deliberately ignored even though some of them came from countries that are state parties to the ICC.

 Henry Kissinger made a good point that “it is an important principle that those who commit war crimes or systematically violate human rights should be held accountable.
-But the consolidation of law, domestic peace, and a representative government in a nation struggling to come into terms with a brutal past has a claim as well”.
+But the consolidation of law, domestic peace, and a representative government in a nation struggling to come into terms with a brutal past have a claim as well”.
 African Union Member states have never ever claimed that those who commit war crimes or systematically violate human rights on the continent should do so with impunity.

 African states like other states outside the continent want justice not only to be done but also want it to be done in such a way that it does not destabilize and compromise peace which is the ultimate goal.

 Advocates of the ICC conveniently blind themselves from these realities facing the ICC.
-They blindly shoot down every argument that questions the ICC's credibility.
-They suitably ignore the fact that the ICC has become a potent weapon in political rivalry even when there is overwhelming evidence to that fact.
+They blindly shoot down every argument that questions the ICC’s credibility.
+They suitably ignore the fact that the ICC has become a potent weapon in political rivalry even when there is overwhelming evidence of that fact.

 The ICC does indeed unfairly target African states and conveniently ignores other states who commit similar or worse crimes against humanity.
-The ICC has unfortunately succumbed into selective justice.
+The ICC has unfortunately succumbed to selective justice.
 Selective justice has undeniably eroded its credibility on the African continent.

 The ICC must earn the trust of the African Union member states and most importantly of the international community.
 As was argued by Henry Kissinger, sometimes difficult decisions irrespective of who committed the crimes must be taken.